Updated June 14, 2023

 Difference Between Big Data and Predictive Analytics

-As one of the most “hyped” terms in the market today, there is no consensus as to how to define Big Data and Predictive Analytics.
+As one of the most “hyped” terms in the market today, there is no consensus on defining Big Data and Predictive Analytics.

-Big data is high-volume, high-velocity and/or high-variety information assets that demand cost-effective, innovative forms of information processing that enable enhanced insight, decision making, and process automation.
-Big Data has emerged as an important area of interest of study and research among practitioners and academicians.
-The exponential growth of data is fueled by the exponential growth of the internet and digital devices.
-Advancement in technology is making it economically feasible to store and analyze huge amounts of data.
-Big Data includes a mix of structured, semi-structured and unstructured real-time data originating from a variety of sources.
+Big data is high-volume, high-velocity, and/or high-variety information assets that demand cost-effective, innovative forms of information processing that enable enhanced insight, decision-making, and process automation.
+Big Data has emerged as an important area of interest in study and research among practitioners and academicians.
+The exponential growth of the internet and digital devices fuels the exponential growth of data.
+Technology advancements are making it economically feasible to store and analyze huge amounts of data.
+Big Data includes a mix of structured, semi-structured, and unstructured real-time data originating from various sources.

-Predictive analytics encompasses a variety of statistical techniques from modeling, machine learning, and data mining that analyze current and historical facts to make predictions about the future, or otherwise unknown events.
+Predictive analytics encompasses a variety of statistical techniques from modeling, machine learning, and data mining that analyze current and historical facts to make predictions about future or otherwise unknown events.
 Predictive Analytics provides a methodology for tapping intelligence from large data sets.
-Many visionary companies such as Google, Amazon etc. have realized the potential of Big Data and Analytics in gaining competitive advantage.
-These techniques provide several opportunities like discovering patterns or better optimization algorithms.
-Managing and analyzing Big Data also constitutes few challenges – namely size, quality, reliability and completeness of data.
+Many visionary companies, such as Google, Amazon, etc. have realized the potential of Big Data and Analytics in gaining competitive advantage.
+These techniques provide several opportunities, like discovering patterns or better optimization algorithms.
+Managing and analyzing Big Data also constitutes a few challenges – namely, size, quality, reliability, and completeness of data.

-Head to Head Comparisons Between Big Data Vs Predictive Analytics (Infographics)
+Head to Head Comparisons Between Big Data and Predictive Analytics (Infographics)

-Below is the Top 6 Comparision Between Big Data Vs Predictive Analytics
+Below is the Top 6 Comparison Between Big Data and Predictive Analytics:

-Key Differences between Big Data Vs Predictive Analytics
+Key Differences Between Big Data and Predictive Analytics

-Big Data has to do with the quantity of data, typically in the range of .5 terabytes or more, where the capacity of relational database systems starts to degrade so the need of cloud-based pipelines like AWS and data warehouses are the needs of the hour.
-On the other hand, Predictive analytics has to do with the application of statistical models to existing data to forecast likely outcomes with the churned data sources.
+Big Data has to do with the quantity of data, typically in the range of .5 terabytes or more, where the capacity of relational database systems starts to degrade.
+Hence, the need for cloud-based pipelines like AWS and data warehouses is the need of the hour.
+On the other hand, Predictive analytics has to do with applying statistical models to existing data to forecast likely outcomes with the churned data sources.

 - Target Problem

-“Big Data” describes the data itself, and the challenge of managing it, while “Predictive Analytics” describes a class of applications for the data, regardless of quantity.
-So, both of them represents mutually exclusive entities.
+“Big Data” describes the data itself and the challenge of managing it, while “Predictive Analytics” describes a class of applications for the data, regardless of quantity.
+So, both of them represent mutually exclusive entities.